 - Digital humanities workshops for undergraduate and graduate students

-- Reading groups and seminars on open data and open science
+- Reading groups and seminars based on open data and open science

-- Hands-on training programs that develop skills such as transcription, data visualization, and network analysis
+- Applied training programs providing skills in transcription, data visualization, and network analysis

-- Developing new tools and models with interdisciplinary teams
+- Developing new tools and models in collaboration with interdisciplinary teams